South African wine: Stellenbosch

-The Stellenbosch district is the second oldest wine region in South Africa, after Constantia, and is responsible for around 14% of the country's annual wine production.
+The Stellenbosch district is the second-oldest wine region in South Africa, after Constantia, and accounts for approximately 14% of the country's annual wine production.
 First planted in 1679, Stellenbosch is located 45 km east of Cape Town.
-The region is surrounded by the Helderberg, Simonsberg and Stellenbosch Mountains and receives some climatic influences from nearby False Bay.
+The region is surrounded by the Helderberg, Simonsberg, and Stellenbosch Mountains and is influenced by climatic conditions from nearby False Bay.
 The bay tempers the climate and keeps average temperatures during the summer growing season to around 20 °C, just slightly warmer than Bordeaux.
 Vineyard soil types range from decomposed granite on the hillside near the mountains to sandy, alluvial loam in the valleys near the rivers.

 The seven wards of Stellenbosch-Banghoek, Bottelary, Devon Valley, Jonkershoek Valley, Papegaaiberg, Polkadraai Hills and Simonsberg-Stellenbosch – are well known for their red wine production that demonstrate terroir distinction – particularly Cabernet Sauvignon, Merlot, Pinotage and Shiraz.
-Simonsberg was the first wine ward to gain individual distinction.
-White wine production centres on Chardonnay and Sauvignon blanc which are often blended together.
-The western reaches of Stellenbosch, such as Bottelary and near Elsenburg also include a sizeable portion of Chenin blanc plantings in areas rich in light, sandy soils.
+Simonsberg was the first wine ward to gain individual distinction—white wine production centres on Chardonnay and Sauvignon blanc, which are often blended.
+The western reaches of Stellenbosch, such as Bottelary and near Elsenburg, also include a sizeable portion of Chenin blanc plantings in areas with light, sandy soils.